Jouskaio/BackupPack-WEB/README.md

 # BackupPack-WEB

-Web interface of the Backup Pack project : a connected bag with several tools integrated (front camera, GPS location, detection for object forgotten)
+Web interface of the Backup Pack project: a connected bag with several tools integrated (front camera, GPS location, detection for object forgotten)